-We may not have giant slugs, but slugs can be a garden pest here.
-A rainy spring like this one sometimes results in numerous slugs that cause heavy damage, especially on hosta.
-Phil Nixon, Extension Entomologist, offers for following information about slugs.
+We also noticed a lot of holes in leaves along the trails.
+There are probably numerous reasons for the damage, but slugs are a likely culprit.
+Slugs can be a severe garden pest, especially during rainy periods.
+A rainy spring sometimes results in numerous slugs that cause heavy damage, especially on hosta.
+Phil Nixon, retired Extension Entomologist, offers for following information about slugs.

 Slugs, which are shell-less snails, are usually a problem on thin-leaved plants growing in shady areas--hosta, violets, and impatiens.
 Following a spring with prolonged, heavy rainfall, slugs are often also numerous in sunnier areas, feeding on a wide range of plants.